COLOR THE PAGES

 Serve, refrigerate, or freeze for future snacks.
 Makes 20-24 balls.

-Option: flatten balls slightly and press one or two goji berries into each one (shown on left)
+Option: flatten balls slightly and press one or two goji berries into each one (shown on right)

 MAKE FOOD ART

 Did your parents ever tell you not to play with your food?
 Well now’s your big chance!
 Gather some brightly colored fruits and vegetables and arrange them in pleasing patterns on a plate.
 Here are two ‘food flower’ ideas to get you started.
 Foods in the first picture: 4 halved grape tomatoes, one carrot slice, 2 sprigs cilantro, red onion slivers.
 Foods in the second picture: 3 quartered grape tomatoes, 3 yellow pepper pieces, 3 cilantro stems and 6 basil leaves.